natalianorori/unbAIsed/README.md

 ## Project Objectives

-1. To investigate how open science can mitigate bias in biomedical datasets; raising awareness about racial inequalities in biomedical sciences
+1. To investigate how open science can mitigate bias in biomedical datasets; raising awareness about racial inequalities in biomedical sciences.

 2. to raise awareness about (a) racial inequalities in the biomedical and AI fields; (b) the negative consequences of the lack of diversity in biomedical data (c) ways to render biomedical data sharing more equitable through the open movement.